tanav-malhotra/Counterspell-Nov-2024/README.md

 ## Theme:
 > You are your own enemy.
 ## Game Idea:
-> A game where you are running from your own shadow that copies your exact moves and timing.
-The shadow gets quicker as you progress through the game.
-The levels are infinitely long and randomized every game.
-Your score is dependent on how far you get from the starting position (vertically).
+> A game where you must outrun your own shadow, which replicates your every move and timing.
+As you progress, the shadow speeds up, intensifying the challenge.
+The levels are infinitely long and randomly generated with each playthrough.
+Your score is based on how far you can move vertically from your starting position.
 ## Authors:
 > Tanav Malhotra, Jawadul Jarif, & Bryan Lochan
 ## License: